microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 Their dimension is TEXTURE2D.

 Their width and height come from the paired resource.

+They have a mip count which matches the resource with which they are paired.

 They have an array size which matches the resource with which they are paired.